tobiz/OGN-Flight-Logger_V3/README.md

 # OGN-Flight-Logger_V3
-DEVELOPMENT OF OGN-Flight-Logger IS NOW CONTINUING AS: OGN-Flight-Logger_V2
+DEVELOPMENT OF OGN-Flight-Logger IS NOW CONTINUING AS: OGN-Flight-Logger_V3

 Python APRS/OGN program to log flight times, durations and maximum heights achieved

+V3 is functionally the same as V2 but controlled by a gui.

 This python program creates an SQlite db of flights from a given location and aircraft list (the later two parameters are to be be developed into a more generalised format).